Isoperimetry in two-dimensional percolation: Introduction and Results

 Having established the existence of a limit value, the next natural question is its characterization.
-As already alluded to, $\varphi_p$ can be represented as the isoperimetric constant for a specific isoperimetric problem on $\R^2$.
+This requires an introduction of an isoperimetric problem in $\R^2$ for a specific norm.
 To set up the necessary notation, for a curve~$\lambda$, i.e., a continuous map $\lambda\colon[0,1]\to\R^2$, and a norm~$\rho$ on~$\R^2$, let the $\rho$-length of~$\lambda$ be defined as